arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-gs/content.md

 ***Note : Connections to the Terminal blocks are made through the Phoenix connectors included in the kit.***

-**LCD Module Connector**  is used to attach the LCD screen to the Edge Control Board through the flat cable.
+**LCD Module Connector**  is used to attach the LCD module to the Edge Control Board through a flat cable.

-The Onboard **MKR slots 1 & 2 ** can be used to connect MKR boards to extend some capabilities such as connectivity through **LoRa, Wifi, 2G/3G/CatM1/NBIoT**, and Sigfox.
+The Onboard **MKR slots 1 & 2** can be used to connect MKR boards to extend some capabilities such as connectivity through **LoRa, Wifi, 2G/3G/CatM1/NBIoT**, and Sigfox.

 The board includes both a **microSD card socket** and an additional **2MB flash memory** for data storage.
 Both are directly connected to the main processor via a SPI interface.

 ### 2. The Basic Setup

 Before you start programming the Edge control board, you will have to download the [Mbed core](https://github.com/arduino/ArduinoCore-mbed) from the board manager.
 Open the **Board manager** and look for the `Edge Control` core.
-This board comes with the **Nina B306** processor which is the same processor used in other Pro boards such as the **Portenta** and the **Nano 33 BLE**.
+This board comes with the **Nina B306** processor which is the same processor used in other boards such as the **Nano 33 BLE**.

 ![Download the Core](assets/ec_ard_gs_core.png)